 Safeguarding is a key priority for the Care Quality Commission (CQC) and people who use services are at the heart of their policy.
 Their work to help safeguard children and adults reflects both their focus on human rights and the requirement within the Health and Social Care Act 2012 to have regard to the need to protect and promote the rights of people who use health and social care services.
 Health and adult social care regulated services all have a key role in safeguarding vulnerable children and adults at risk.
 The CQC will monitor how these roles are fulfilled through its regulatory processes by assessing the quality and safety of care provided based on the things that matter to people.
 It does this by using five key lines of enquiry to ensure that health and social care services provide people with safe, effective, caring, responsive and well led services.
 Specifically, it considers safeguarding within the ‘Safe’ key line of enquiry.

 The CQC will share with local partners, where they are not already aware, the safeguarding information that it receives so that they can take the appropriate action to protect the individual.
 Safeguarding information is also used within its intelligent monitoring systems in order to assess its impact upon the service and the associated level of risk.
 This information is then used to inform the CQC inspection process.
 Although there are differences in the statutory basis and policy context between safeguarding children and adult safeguarding, the CQC have the same approach with an overarching objective of enabling people to live a life free from abuse.
-The CQC also has a role in health and safety in collaboration with the Health and Safety Executive and local authorities (see Memorandum of Understanding between the Care Quality Commission, the Health and Safety Executive and Local Authorities in England).
+The CQC also has a role in health and safety in collaboration with the Health and Safety Executive and local authorities.

-Commissioners from the CCG, local authority, and NHS England are all vital to promoting adult safeguarding.
+Commissioners from the North East and North Cumbria Integrated Care Board, local authority, and NHS England are all vital to promoting adult safeguarding.
 Commissioners have a responsibility to assure themselves of the quality and safety of the organisations they procure and ensure that contracts have explicit clauses that holds Providers to account for preventing and dealing promptly and appropriately with any concerns of abuse and neglect.
 Commissioners have a shared and common vision to prevent, reduce and delay the need for care and support.
 For safeguarding this means, ensuring that people have easy access to information and advice, and early intervention services.
 Increasingly there is joint commissioning to meet the growing needs within a financial climate of austerity, with greater emphasis on prevention and early intervention.
 This is in line with the safeguarding principles.

 5.3 Community Nursing